KomaEc/crown/README.md

 __TODO__:
-[ ] Debug.
+- [ ] Debug.
 I've identified several major bugs by only looking at the printed results, but I'm still not sure if the analysis is close to be correct.
 It's better to have more test cases.
-[ ] The analysis engine generates many useless constraint variables.
+- [ ] The analysis engine generates many useless constraint variables.
 Figure out why.
-[ ] In the main `iterate_to_fixpoint` procedure, the inner loop that processes one component of the SCC of the call graph uses chaotic iteration.
+- [ ] In the main `iterate_to_fixpoint` procedure, the inner loop that processes one component of the SCC of the call graph uses chaotic iteration.
 Turn it into a worklist algorithm.
-[ ] The analysis can be improved.
+- [ ] The analysis can be improved.
 Specifically, right now the inferencer treats newly defined locals as unconstrained (more concretely, in `let mut a = ...; a = ...`, in the second statement, `a` is redefined, and hence a new local will be defined in the SSA; this newly defined local is unconstrained).
 Since they are unconstrained, a user local variable may have different type signatures in different context.
 My intuition is that, if the type signature changes, we can replace assignment by a new binding, which is more flexible.
 However, this is too coarse: a local can only be thinner not fatter.
-The analysis will be more precise if we generate an additional constraint when defining a new SSA local.
+The analysis will be more precise if we generate an additional constraint when defining a new SSA local stating that `new ≤ old`.

 ## Motivating Examples